How we are working with Kent County Council to increase recycling, reduce waste and cut carbon

 KCC’s actively supports the segregation of recycling at source and as such is already keeping more recycling in the supply chain for longer and, as part of our partnership, we plan to reduce contamination, improve the quality of mixed papers and educate residents about the best practices.

 We are delighted to start a new recycling partnership with Kent County Council and are looking forward to working with them to reduce waste and increase recycling.
-Our innovative solutions, closed-loop model and account management will help to further reduce contamination, improve quality and ultimately push recycling rates even higher in the region.— Sian Farrell, New Business & Contract Manager at DS Smith Recycling
+Our solutions will help ultimately push recycling rates even higher in the region.

 We care about the communities we operate in